 Until recently, PARP inhibitors were mostly given to women with BRCA gene mutations.
 These drugs are now available to women without BRCA mutations as part of the first course of treatment, after you’ve had chemotherapy and surgery.
 Though the benefit is considerably less for women without these molecular characteristics.

-In fact, the American Society of Clinical Oncology (ASCO) released new guidelines recommending PARP inhibitors be offered to women, with or without genetic mutations, who are newly diagnosed with stage III or IV ovarian cancer and have improved with chemotherapy.
+Read MoreThe American Society of Clinical Oncology (ASCO) guidelines recommend PARP inhibitors be offered to women, with or without genetic mutations, who are newly diagnosed with stage III or IV ovarian cancer and have improved with chemotherapy.

 Expanded Use: Thanks To New Study